 Remicade contains less than 1 mmol sodium (23 mg) per dose, that is to say essentially ‘sodium-free’.
 However, before Remicade is given to you, it is mixed with a solution that contains sodium.
 Talk to your doctor if you are on a low salt diet.

+Remicade contains polysorbate 80

+This medicine contains 0.50 mg of polysorbate 80 (E433) in each dosage unit which is equivalent to 0.05 mg/ml.
+Polysorbates may cause allergic reactions.
+Tell your doctor if you have any known allergies.

 3. How Remicade will be given